Using ICESat-2 ATL15 (Gridded Arctic Land Ice Height) to investigate ice-surface height anomalies#

 ATL15 is one of the various ICESat-2 data products.
 ATL15 provides various resolutions (1 km, 10 km, 20 km, and 40 km) of gridded raster data of height change at 3-month intervals, allowing for visualization of height-change patterns and calculation of integrated active subglacial lake volume change (Smith and others, 2022).

-ATL14 is an accompnaying high-resolution (100 m) digital elevation model (DEM) that provides spatially continuous gridded data of ice sheet surface height.
+ATL14 is an accompanying high-resolution (100 m) digital elevation model (DEM) that provides spatially continuous gridded data of ice sheet surface height.

 Learn more about the ICESat-2 ATL14/15 Gridded Antarctic and Arctic Land Ice Height Change data product dataset here.